Cell Phones for Children?

 In terms of the cost, if you didn’t agree to it, you aren’t going to have to pay for it.
 If the other parent wants the child to have a cell phone, it is going to be entirely their obligation.

-The long and short of it is there really is not any particular good answer or solution to the problem.
+The long and short of it is that there really is not any particular good answer or solution to the problem.
 If you agree in your divorce settlement agreement to provide and pay for a cell phone for your minor children, then you must follow the court orders or petition the court to change it.
 If you didn’t agree to it in any court orders, both parents should discuss why the child should be provided a cell phone at all, and if so, how that phone should be paid for and used, including the internet.
 If you were married, you presumably would be doing so.
-Just because you are divorced, doesn’t mean you can’t try to have an intelligent adult like conversation with your ex on this very important issue, one in which all of us as parents need to face as our children mature.
-What say you?
+Just because you are divorced, doesn’t mean you can’t try to have an intelligent adult like conversation with your ex-spouse on this very important issue, one in which all of us as parents need to face as our children mature.

 For more information on this article, contact Karp & Iancu.